Juuliuus/juusprime/README.md

 cross out every 2nd, 3rd, and fifth multiple; i.e., a sieve using only 2,3,5.

-You will then clearly see at position 25 that a repeating pattern 30 numbers long that shows the sextuplet sitting untouched on the right of the tempalte and a twin prime on the left.
+You will then clearly see at number line position 25 a repeating pattern 30 numbers long that shows the sextuplet sitting untouched on the right of the tempalte and a twin prime on the left.
 In this project I focus only on the sextuplet structure, the "rogue" twin on the left is